blackbasilisk/clubmanager-tasmota-accesscontrol/README.md

 ## Links

-*MASSIVE THANK YOU* TO Arendst and all his efforts with the [Tasmota firmware](https://github.com/arendst/Tasmota)!
+**MASSIVE THANK YOU** TO Arendst and all his efforts with the [Tasmota firmware](https://github.com/arendst/Tasmota).
 Without him this would not be possible!

-Also, massive thank you to Generoso Martello for his [SerialPortLib](https://github.com/genielabs/serialport-lib-dotnet) library!
+Also, massive thank you to Generoso Martello for his [SerialPortLib](https://github.com/genielabs/serialport-lib-dotnet) library.

 #### Project links
 - Project homepage: https://github.com/blackbasilisk/clubmanager-tasmota-accesscontrol/